-The vertical antenna always start at its electrical ground-plane, whether or not it is physically mounted there.
-First determine the antenna's electrical ground-plane, which is where the ATU must be mounted.
-Where possible always take the ATU to the ground, not the ground to the ATU.
+Keep in mind that the vertical antenna always starts at its electrical ground-plane, whether or not you physically put the antenna there.
+First determine the antenna's electrical ground-plane.
+This is where the Antenna Tuning Unit must be mounted.
+Always think in terms of taking the Antenna Tuning Unit to the ground, rather than taking the ground to the Antenna Tuning Unit.
 In case of a fiberglass boat, the ground-plane may well be at the hull grounding terminal.
 Then this is where the Antenna Tuning Unit should go and this is where the antenna actually starts.